IlyaKozlov1991/Repository-for-practice-29-07-22/Markdown tutorial.md

 # This is a tutorial of Markdown usage

+## Before move on, please acquire with descriptions of commands to be used working with Git
+Git - versions control system determined to simplify control and follow-up of different versions of one project being developed.
+It will be oftenly used while studying and working on projects.

+**git init** - *creates a repository in User's folder where project is stored*

+**git add** - *adds a file to git*

+**git commit** - *commits changes applied in added file*

+**git status** - *shows status of files: whether a file is chamged, tracked or untracked*

+**git log** - *shows logs with all applied commits*

+**git diff** - *shows difference between files, commits or branches*

+**git checkout** - *switches between different versions of files, commits or branches (it is required to specify a name of object you are willing to switch to)*

 ## Headings
 Enclose text with a sharp (#) from both ends to have a big heading:
 # Example_title